-The Potala palace towers above the city of Lhasa as the national landmark that allures the international visitors.
+The Potala palace towers above the city of Lhasa as the national landmark that allures international visitors.
 The massive 13-storeyed building used to be the former abode for the Dalai lamas.
 It looks incredibly magnificent from a distance and could be viewed from various places around town.
 As the nation’s supreme relic, the palace dates back to the seventh century A.D.

 At 3500m Tsedang is an important town in the Yarlung Valley, a famous cultural place with much to see for tourists.
 Tsedang is only 90km away from the airport in Tibet, at almost the same distance from the airport to Lhasa.
-The Yarlung valley is a place where you can find many roots of the Tibetan people.
+The Yarlung Valley is a place where you can find many roots of the Tibetan people.
 It is the birthplace of the Tibetan nation and the cradle of Tibetan civilization.
 In Tibet, people believe that human beings were converted by a monkey.
 According to a widespread legend the event took place in Tsedang.
-Also the national hero, Songtsan Gampo, who unified the whole of Tibet, originates from this place.
+Also, the national hero, Songtsan Gampo, who unified the whole of Tibet, originates from this place.

 The highest mountain in the world with a height of 8848m.
 It is the ultimate destination for many intrepid travelers who want to visit this mountain at least once in their lifetime.
 Tibetan legends say the mountain is the manifestation of the 3rd among the 7 fairy sisters who’s in charge of wealth.
-The Tibetan name “Qomolungma” refers to the 3rd goddess in Tibetan.
+The Tibetan name “Qomolangma” refers to the 3rd goddess in Tibetan.